The Biological Sciences Dean’s Leadership Council

 The Dean’s Leadership Council is the Division of Biological Sciences preeminent volunteer group that plays a key role in advancing Biological Sciences by providing key leadership and sage counsel, and by helping the Division acquire the resources essential to our growth and progress in the 21st century global economy.

-- Richard Atkinson is president emeritus of the University of California and professor emeritus of cognitive science and psychology at the University of California, San Diego.
-He served as president of the UC system from 1995 to 2003.
+- Richard Atkinson, PhD, president emeritus of the University of California and professor emeritus of cognitive science and psychology at the University of California, San Diego, served as president of the UC system from 1995 to 2003.
 Before becoming president he served for fifteen years as chancellor of UC San Diego.
 He is a former director of the National Science Foundation and was a long-term member of the faculty at Stanford University.

 - Bob Balderas, UCSD Parent, VP of Research & Development, BD Biosciences, is responsible for developing and driving R&D programs for BD Biosciences.
 As a corporate scientist, site manager, collaboration builder and marketer in the field of biotechnology, he has contributed to the growth of BD Biosciences and Pharmingen.
 He has more than three decades in leadership positions in both academia and the biotechnology industry.
 Mr. Balderas holds a MBA from the University of San Diego and received his BS degree in Microbiology from San Diego State University.